silveruby/silveruby.github.io/README.md

 ## About

-Hi, this is my personal website.
+Hi, this is code for my personal website.
 Please contact me at [zhengsan@gmail.com](zhengsan@gmail.com) for any questions.

 ## History